 I have worked in a variety of settings from community and charitiable organisations to universities and healthcare centres.
-At present, I work as a Psychologist in the NHS.
+At present, I work as a Psychologist in Private Practice.
 My experience to date in this setting is primarily working with adults who vary in presentations and level of severity.
 From this experience I gained specific interests in working with individuals experiencing physical health problems, addiction difficulties and a history of trauma/abuse.
 However, I also have vast experience of working with other difficulties including depression, eating disorders, psychosis, OCD and PTSD.
 These experiences have skilled me to effectively assess, formulate and plan treatment interventions placing my clients at the centre of the work.

 In terms of supervision training, I have completed NES Generic Supervision Skills and Specialist CBT Supervision training.
 This enables me to supervise assistant psychologists, doctoral trainees, other qualified psychologists, CBT therapists, CAAPS and any other professionals delivering psychologically informed treatment within and outwith the NHS.

 Higher Diploma in Psychology

 BA (Hons) in Mathematical Studies and Studies in Psychology